Casino Dealer

 If someone's drunk (or just really bad at blackjack) and wants to make a stupid play like hitting on 19, do you have any obligation to advise them not to?

-Asked by tr3 about 12 years ago
+Asked by tr3 over 12 years ago

 Good question lol.
 Informally, I will ALWAYS double-check when a player makes an "out of the box" play.
 It's funny that you mention hitting a 19, I did have a woman once hit a hard 19, and she of course nailed a 2.
 I usually ask "are you sure?" before making an ill-advised play.
 I could be a jerk and just let them make their play, but keep in mind I want you to win so I will do as much as I can to assist you, within reason.